rammishra07/Signify/README.md

 ## Overview

-SigniFy is a real-time sign language translation system that leverages computer vision and deep learning to translate hand gestures captured from a webcam into readable text.
+SilentVoice is a real-time sign language translation system that leverages computer vision and deep learning to translate hand gestures captured from a webcam into readable text.
 It also provides an API server for image-based sign translation.

 ---